Director: George Stevens

 I wish the movie as a whole would have been worthy of the musical numbers.
 There are good non-musical scenes and sparkling dialogue, but the plot is just ridiculous.
 Had the story been stronger, with more at stake, I think the musical scenes would have also been better: intensifying something that's already powerful.
 "Never Gonna Dance," for instance, might have been even more poignant had the romantic rivals in the movie possessed even the remotest chance of laying claim to Lucky and Penny.

-*All images link back to their sources (Rotten Tomatoes and Virtual History).
+*All images link back to their sources (Rotten Tomatoes).